Parvin16/sd_training/readme.md

 * Total latency = Source latency  of (Master clock + Generated clock) + Network latency of generated clock

 ![note10](https://user-images.githubusercontent.com/118954022/209574360-01f6c333-f4a6-4fbf-b57f-d3cd577e0a8f.jpg)

+### Clock Modelling

+Things need to model for the clock :

+* Period
+* **Clock Skew** - Clock path delay mismatches which causes difference in the arrival of the clock.
+* **Source Latency** - Time taken by the clock source to generate clock.
+* **Clock Network Latency** - Time taken by Clock Distribution network.
+* **Jitter** - Random variation in clock source.

+Post CTS, the clock network is real, and hence this modelled clock skew and clock network latency MUST BE REMOVED.
+In post CTS, clock uncertainty must only contains jitter.

 ### Virtual Clocks